terminological/r6-generator-maven-plugin/README.md

 Key points:
 * You can annotate multiple classes with @RClass.
-* Only public methods or constructors annotated with @RMethod will feature in the R library
+* Only public methods annotated with @RMethod will feature in the R library
 * you cannot overload methods or constructors.
 Only one method with a given name is supported, and only one annotated constructor.
 * static and non static java methods are supported.
 * Objects that can be translated into R are returned by value